 Hi, I’m Ginger and I am the Executive Director at The Christi Center.
 My job here is to provide leadership for the Center, working with our talented and committed staff and purposeful Board of Directors.

 After losing three of the most important people in my life in 18 months, including my mother, I know firsthand how grief can affect your life.
 Luckily mine led me here to help ensure that no one has to grieve alone.

-On the weekends Ginger heads west to Wimberley with her partner Mark to enjoy her hobbies of cooking, making fused glass and just looking at the stars.
+On the weekends I head west to Wimberley with my partner Mark where I enjoy cooking, making fused glass and just looking at the stars.

 Erin Spalding, LCSW